omgnetwork/web-wallet/README.md

 3. Make sure you are using the correct version of Node

-4. Start the app by running `yarn start` from the root directory.
+4. Start the app by running `npm run start` from the root directory.

 ## Running the wallet locally